Do you sometimes suffer from impostor syndrome? Do you worry that you do not know enough, that you haven’t got enough to offer?

 I’ve been reminded this week that we all have different levels of knowledge.
 That others know more than us and that we know more than others.
 This doesn’t mean that we do not have much to offer.
 And there is nothing to be gained by belittling each other’s levels of knowledge.

 I have suffered from impostor syndrome at every career change in my life.

 When I moved from academia to biotech, I suffered from it big time.
 All I knew was very specific, in depth academic knowledge, and suddenly I felt like a fraud, because my new knowledge was a lot wider and less deep.
 It took me I think at least a couple of years to shake that.
 In fact, a similar way to what I wrote in my “head versus hand knowledge” post, it took other people to point it out to me, for me to start acknowledging that what I was doing was worthwhile.

-So whichever ridge of the mountain we are standing on right now, there are people who can benefit from our knowledge and experience.
+So whichever ridge of the mountain you are standing on right now, there are people who can benefit from our knowledge and experience.

 You can help them climb up, and there are others further up who can help you climb up too.

 What matters most is that you help people go up in a way that is right for them, and that you are both honest and humble about your level of knowledge.

 By stepping into who we really are and where we are at, we are both acknowledging our own journey and helping other acknowledge theirs too.